NSF REU Experience at UT Austin (Summer 2025)

 • Workshops on scientific communication, abstract writing, and poster design

-• Graduate school application and career preparation session
+• Graduate school application and career preparation sessions

 • Networking and industry panels